 On March 13, 2025, the County detected ransomware on our computer network.
-As soon as we learned this, we immediately launched an investigation with assistance from nationally recognized third-party cybersecurity and data forensics consultants to secure our network and investigate the scope of the incident and alerted federal law enforcement.
-On March 17, 2025, as part of the ongoing investigation, we determined that the cyber criminals took certain data from our network, which included personally identifiable information.
-The affected information appears to be mostly related to individuals involved with County law enforcement, court related matters, and/or other County business.
-We will conduct a thorough review of the contents of the data to establish what information may have been involved, who may have been affected, and where those people reside so that we can provide notice.
-We are providing this notification, as required by Pennsylvania law and HIPAA, while we conduct the review of the impacted data.
-Upon completing our review, we will provide required written notice to individuals and will offer complimentary credit monitoring services where appropriate.
+As soon as we learned this, we immediately launched an investigation with assistance from nationally recognized third-party cybersecurity and data forensics consultants to secure our network and investigate the scope of the incident.
+We also alerted federal law enforcement.
+On March 17, 2025, as part of the ongoing investigation, we determined that the cyber criminals took certain data from our network, which included personally identifiable information and/or protected health information.
+We then conducted a thorough review of the impacted data to determine: (1) what information was involved; and (2) who may have been affected.
+On June 26, 2025, we completed the review and began locating mailing addresses for individuals whose information was impacted in order to provide written notice of this incident.
+The County provided notice of this incident on its website and in the media while the investigation was ongoing, as required by Pennsylvania law and HIPAA.
+On June 26, 2025, we completed the review and began locating mailing addresses for individuals whose information was impacted in order to provide written notice of this incident.